dsmrreader/dsmr-reader/README.md

 # Screenshots
-See more screenshots can be found in the documentation at [Read The Docs](http://dsmr-reader.readthedocs.org/en/latest/screenshots.html).
+More screenshots can be found in the documentation at [Read The Docs](http://dsmr-reader.readthedocs.org/en/latest/screenshots.html).

 ## Dashboard
 ![Dashboard](docs/_static/screenshots/dashboard.png)